 Get 30% off new products at Godaddy through this link.

 SiteGround is another hosting company I’ve used in the past and had great luck with.
-The company was founded in 2004 and is headquartered in Bulgaria.
+The company is headquartered in Bulgaria.

 They’ve got three basic web hosting plans to choose from.

 Their StartUp plan has an introductory price of $3.95 per month and accommodates one website.
 SiteGround’s GrowBig plan starts at $5.95 per month, provides unlimited websites and 25,000 monthly visits.